+Germany

+Volker Kappius

+Delacamp

-Germany Volker Kappius Delacamp as important pillars for high and repeatable quality.
-You may be interested to learn MCC is by far the most vertically integrated and automated manufacturer of chemical only important factors that contribute to repeatable quality.
+As the exclusive distributor of Mitsubishi Chemicals (MCC) for EMEA.
+I regard both as important pillars for high and repeatable quality.
+You may be interested to learn MCC is by far the most vertically integrated and automated manufacturer of chemical toner and OPCs.
+But these are not the only important factors that contribute to repeatable quality.
 Being on the learning curve for a long time is even more important.
+This is the biggest asset of MCC and Kuroki.
+No other companies have been producing high quality OPCs and chemical toner longer than MCC and high-quality blades longer than Kuroki.

+Australia

+Shane Foremar

-Australia Shane Foreman Cartridge World years, my focus has been the quality of the aftermarket product.
-Only in the last few years, has vertical integration and production Personally, I feel these are vital steps for the manufacturers wanting to ensure product quality, reliability, and consistency, which
+The most important factor has always been the quality of the product.
+For more than 25 years, my focus has been the quality of the affermarket product.
+Only in the last few years, has vertical integration and productio automation entered the affermarket industry.
+Personally, I feel these are vital steps for the manufactures wanting to ensure product quality, reliability, and consistency, which ultimately is what the industry needs if it is to continue moving forward.